Why should I buy a reusable hiking water bottle? Most serious hikers own at least one reusable bottle. There are three major reasons to buy one:

 Top-quality insulated bottles typically keep cold drinks cold for up to 24 hours, and hot drinks hot for up to 6 hours, so they can be a very useful addition to your hiking gear.
 If you want to avoid room temperature water, insulated bottles can do just that.

-But you should consider your priorities: good insulated bottles can be quite heavy – and they can cost 3 or 4 times more than non-insulated bottles.
-But if budget isn’t a concern, and your hikes a short, neither of these things might matter.
+But you should consider your priorities: well-insulated bottles can be quite heavy – and they can cost 3 or 4 times more than non-insulated bottles.
+But if budget isn’t a concern, and your hikes are short, neither of these things might matter.

 Bottles With Built-in Filters and Purifiers